-The value of pulverized refuse fines as a substitute for topsoil in land reclamation; Lysimeter studies at Liverpool University, Merseyside, England
+The value of pulverized refuse fines (PRF) as a substitute for topsoil in land reclamation.
+2. Lysimeter studies

 Published source details